 Speaking of Other Necessities, There Is EASY Wireless

 Seniors, you may be eligible for free cell phone service from us.
-It only takes a couple minutes, and you may be able to save hundreds of dollars a year if you qualify.
+It only takes a couple of minutes, and you may be able to save hundreds of dollars a year if you qualify.

 To learn more, click “Free Internet for Seniors“.